Fudan-iGEM/2025-wiki/pages/measurement.md

 Our project *DR. sTraTeGY* is trying to dynamically record natural mutations in living cells using engineered biological systems.
 The core of this strategy is a mutation recorder based on the [EMSfp parts](/part-collection/#collection-2-tu-recorders-using-ems-insensitive-fluorescent-protein), which converts random mutations into quantifiable changes in fluorescence intensity.
 To validate this recorder's functionality, we employed a comprehensive three-stage approach: fluorescence microscopy for direct visual confirmation of intensity variation at single-cell level, flow cytometry for statistical analysis of population-wide fluorescence distribution, and deep sequencing to confirm mutation localization in promoter regions but not EMSfp regions.

-## Microscopy: Qualitative Observation of Signal Variation
+## Microscopy - Qualitative Observation of Signal Variation

 To visually record and quantify gene mutations under evolutionary pressure in yeast, we specifically designed the [TU Recorders](/part-collection/#collection-2-tu-recorders-using-ems-insensitive-fluorescent-protein).
 This novel biological tool dynamically tracks natural mutations in living cells, particularly in yeast, by converting random genetic mutations into quantifiable changes in fluorescence intensity.
 This is achieved by combining a mutation-sensitive promoter with an EMS (ethyl methanesulfonate)-resistant fluorescent protein.
 To qualitatively assess the performance of our [28 TU Recorders](https://registry.igem.org/collections/6594370b-999e-4d9c-a3ea-7c1b83e12a30) combinations and narrow down the most promising candidate, we employed fluorescence microscopy, visually observing changes in fluorescence intensity and distribution within individual yeast cells before and after EMS treatment.